autobrr/autobrr.com/docs/usage/tips.md

 ![External script](/img/free-space.png "External script explanation")

+## Downloading log files {#download-logs}

+Log files can be listed and downloaded under `Settings > Logs`.
+Downloaded files are automatically sanitized: passkeys, API keys and IRC credentials are redacted, which makes them safe to share when asking for help on Discord or GitHub.

+## Application settings {#application-settings}

+A few useful toggles live under `Settings > Application`:

+- **Theme**: light, dark, or follow the system theme.
+- **Language**: the web UI is available in several languages (English, German, Czech, Spanish, French, Russian, Norwegian and Simplified Chinese).
+Your browser language is detected automatically, and the choice is stored per browser.
+- **Check for updates**: toggles the update check; when a new version is available, a notice with a link appears next to the version number.
+- **WebUI debug mode**: extra debug output in the browser, only useful when troubleshooting the UI itself.

 ## Troubleshooting filters utilizing the autobrr.log file {#autobrr.log}

 The Logs page in the app itself is a good way to monitor new announces, but it cannot show old announces.